 The core curriculum of this degree centers on applied lessons, ensemble participation, music theory, music history, keyboard proficiency, and humanities.
 A student who chooses the BM degree program is typically preparing to become a performing musician, music educator, composer, theorist, musicologist, or a professional in another musical field.

-The University of Rochester offers a Bachelor of Arts in music, which has a different focus, and aims to prepare students for different goals (see www.rochester.edu/college/MUR/).
+The University of Rochester offers a Bachelor of Arts in music, which has more of a liberal arts focus, and aims to prepare students for different goals (see www.rochester.edu/college/MUR/).

 Many Eastman alumni lead entrepreneurial lives, combining different aspects of music into a satisfying whole.
 They may play in a symphony orchestra while teaching in a college; have a studio of private students while directing a church